EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 ## 3. Sensitive and Private Data Protection

 3.1 Authentication credentials (such as passwords and keys) cannot be stored in plaintext in the system and must be encrypted.
 If plaintext does not need to be restored, use the irreversible PBKDF2 algorithm for encryption.
 If plaintext needs to be restored, you can use the AES-256 GCM algorithm for encryption.

-测试用例设计思路：
+Test steps:

 3.2 Avoid storing passwords in easily accessible locations.
 Consider storing cryptographic hashes of passwords as an alternative to storing in plaintext.

-测试用例设计思路：<br>
-1.构造测试用例使用有效用户信息通过接口获取用户信息，获取成功；<br>
-2.构造测试用例使用无效用户信息通过接口获取用户信息，获取失败.
+Test steps:

 3.3 All sensitive data is sent to the server in the HTTP message body (i.e., URL parameters are never used to send sensitive data).